Skip to main content

 How do I scan for Bluetooth trackers near me?

-Open TraceIt and tap scan.
-It lists nearby Bluetooth devices nearest first and flags the unknown ones that keep showing up as suspicious.
-Pick a flagged device and use the warm and cold finder to walk to it.
+Open TraceIt and tap Scan.
+It lists Bluetooth devices currently exposed by iOS, strongest signal first, and labels recognized tracker signatures as potential matches.
+Pick a candidate and use the warm and cold finder to narrow the search area.

 Can an app detect an AirTag that is following me?